TheJurmikDev/Rust-Start/README.md

 ## 🚀 About the Project

-**Rust Learning Project** is a basic example program written in the Rust programming language that demonstrates key concepts of this language.
-The project includes several functions that illustrate the use of variables, conditions, loops, structures, traits, and other essential elements of Rust.
+**Rust Learning Project** is a basic example program written in Rust.
+The project includes some functions that show the use of variables, conditions, loops, structures and other things of Rust.

-This project is ideal for beginners who want to learn the basics of Rust through practical examples.
+This project is ideal for beginners who want to learn the basics of Rust through examples.

 ---